Operator · Builder · Steward

 The Seeker

 Failed the California P&C licensing exam twice.
 A third would have ended me.
 I passed and kept studying.
 I'm a quiet intellectual — not academic, just always learning.
+MBA Pepperdine (Cum Laude).
+MA Political Science.
+USC Young Leaders Program at the Center for Effective Organizations.
 SPIN, Strategic Selling, Conceptual Selling, Miller Heiman, LAMP.
+ADP's mid-1990s sales training — comparable to Six Sigma certification for technical selling — became the foundation under every distribution role since.
 Scripture since 1991.
+Munger, Buffett, Marks.
 Markets and human behavior for decades.
 I look for patterns and tells, then move quickly to action.

 The Pioneer

-First distribution leader at Atlas General.
+Employee #3 at Pride Risk Solutions.
+First distribution leader hired at Atlas General.
 Employee #2 at Kinetic Insurance.
-Built the MGU's broker network from a blank page; recruited 30 of the Top 100 commercial brokerages in 90 days.
+Built the MGU's broker network from a blank page; recruited 30 of the Top 100 commercial brokerages in 90 days before the first policy bound.
+Launched "alternative risk" workers' comp in California — a PEO co-employment product most brokers didn't understand.
+Originated the joint venture point-of-sale model that's been re-applied at every build since.
+M&A integration on both sides of the deal — retained the distribution organization through PacificComp's sale to CopperPoint, then led the rollover of the Alaska National California workers' comp book onto PacificComp paper.
 I have a bias for action.
-I'd rather try, learn, and adjust than overanalyze forever.
 When something is broken, I'd rather be the one who carries it back to working.

 The Builder